MicrosoftDocs/ATADocs/ATPDocs/classic-mcas-integration.md

 > [!div class="checklist"]
 >
 > - Service overview
-> - New ways to access [!INCLUDE [Product short](includes/product-short.md)]
+> - New ways to access Defender for Identity
 > - Licensing prerequisites
-> - Where to find [!INCLUDE [Product short](includes/product-short.md)] tracked activities in Defender for Cloud Apps
+> - Where to find Defender for Identity tracked activities in Defender for Cloud Apps

 ## Service overview

-Integrating with [!INCLUDE [Product short](includes/product-short.md)], the Defender for Cloud Apps portal provides alerts and insights from:
+Integrating with Defender for Identity, the Defender for Cloud Apps portal provides alerts and insights from:

 - Microsoft Defender for Cloud Apps, which identifies attacks within a cloud session, covering not only Microsoft products but also third-party applications
-- [!INCLUDE [Product long](includes/product-long.md)], which uses machine learning and behavioral analytics to identify attacks across your on-premises network
+- Microsoft Defender for Identity, which uses machine learning and behavioral analytics to identify attacks across your on-premises network
 - Azure Active Directory Identity Protection, which detects and proactively prevents user and sign-in risks to identities in the cloud

 ## Prerequisites